Hydrogen in Biomedicine

 2010 saw the first CHESS study evaluating the effects of hydrogen-rich water on biomarkers of fatigue in physically actives.
 More recently, the effects of molecular hydrogen-releasing minerals on metabolic fitness in middle age overweight women were evaluated.

-CHESS just completed is a trial showing short-term hydrogen inhalation affects cognitive performance in the elderly aged 65 and above.
+CHESS just completed a trial showing short-term hydrogen inhalation affects cognitive performance in the elderly aged 65 and above.

 In addition, the impact of oral and topical hydrogen on sport-related injuries of the muscles, tendons and ligaments in male athletes has been recently assessed by CHESS.